-- PC MARC Recreation: Staff works closely with Basin Recreation to ensure efficient scheduling for the right sport/event on the right field.
-We coordinate field resting and scheduling so no one facility gets overused. - Collaboration: Being in the Public Works Division, the Parks and Fields Departments has a primary maintenance and field set-up function PARKS & CEMETERY in supporting various events and Western Summit County recreation programs.
+PC MARC Recreation: Staff works closely with Basin Recreation to ensure efficient scheduling for the right sport/event on the right field.
+We

+Collaboration: Being in the Public Works Division, the Parks and Fields Departments has a primary maintenance and field set-up function in supporting various events and Western Summit County recreation programs.
 Working collaboratively with other governmental agencies, departments, and the Recreation District has created efficiencies, which allows for greater productivity.
 The Parks / Fields Department continually looks for creative ways to increase environmental stewardship and water conservation.

-PARKS & The consequences of lowering the funding for this program will drastically impact the quality of the fields and therefore affect our ability to meet the expectations of the program users.
-There would also be an increase in citizen and user group complaints due to established CEMETERY community expectations.
+The consequences of lowering the funding for this program will drastically impact the quality of the fields and therefore affect our ability to meet the expectations of the program users.
+There would also be an increase in citizen and user group complaints due to established community expectations.
 Field users outside of recreation would not be able to schedule practice time and this would likely result in increased conflicts on the field.